-(PhD Johns Hopkins 2005; Assistant Professor; associated faculty in the Divinity School) Anthropology of religion, Islam, law, colonial power; Middle East, Egypt.
+(PhD Johns Hopkins 2005; Associate Professor; associated faculty in the Divinity School) Anthropology of religion, Islam, law, colonial power; Middle East, Egypt.

 (PhD U Michigan 2003; Associate Professor) Historical anthropology of the Americas, archaeology of modernity, informal economies, gender and sexuality, aesthetics, colonialism and capitalism, death and disaster, temporality.